 Speaking of saving space, this will be a vital skill if you purchase an oversized bed!
 Its headboard will consume a lot of the wall space that would normally be available for furniture, so think about ways to maximize efficiency.
 Find storage containers to fit under the bed; a big bed can cover a lot of stored garments, so create a system and use it.

 Another important idea is to make the room feel like it belongs to everyone.
 If the kids feel like they are just hanging around in their parents’ room, they won’t feel as much at home.
 Come up with ways to create rooms within the room for each part of the family.
 Many teachers do this with “centers”, where they have a reading area, a science area, and so forth.
 When you have somewhere in the room that feels like it’s exclusively theirs, they’ll embrace the arrangement.

 Designing a room is always difficult, and it’s compounded when it has to be functional and comfortable for family members of many different ages.
+A few tricks and some savvy research like this Casper Essential review (by SleepDelivered.com) and you will be set.
 If you’ve decided to go with a co-sleeping arrangement, don’t stop your plans with the bed.
 Make sure you incorporate everyone’s needs into the complete room so that it can be that refuge that everyone wants and needs at the end of a long, hard day.